FluentValidation/FluentValidation/docs/_doc/aspnet/core.md

 Now when you post the form, MVC's model-binding infrastructure will validate the `Person` object with the `PersonValidator`, and add the validation results to ModelState.

-*Note for advanced users* When validators are executed using this automatic integration, the [RootContextData](Configuring-a-Validator.md#root-context-data) contain an entry called `InvokedByMvc` with a value set to true, which can be used within custom validators to tell whether a validator was invoked automatically by MVC, or manually.
+*Note for advanced users* When validators are executed using this automatic integration, the [RootContextData](/start.html#root-context-data) contain an entry called `InvokedByMvc` with a value set to true, which can be used within custom validators to tell whether a validator was invoked automatically by MVC, or manually.

-## Compatibility with ASP.NET's built-in Validation (as of v7.3)
+### Compatibility with ASP.NET's built-in Validation

 By default, after FluentValidation is executed then any other validator providers will also have a chance to execute as well.
 This means you can mix FluentValidation with DataAnnotations attributes (or any other ASP.NET ModelValidatorProvider implementation).